What to expect at this year’s Global Annual Meeting

 9:20 AM - 10:00 AM

 Currency diversification trends are increasing as certain segments of the financial industry are challenged in accessing dollars.
 What is the impact to financial inclusion amid growing trade obstacles?
-Will RMB or other BRICs currencies become more prevalent in the global economic order?
+Will alternative currencies become more prevalent in the global economic order?

 Moderator